Brainwaves are divided into four main categories, namely, Alpha, Beta, Delta, and Theta waves:

-Beta - (13 - 40 Hz) - Normal focused awareness.
-This is associated with conversation, complex
+Normal focused awareness.
+Associated with conversation, complex tasks,

 Alpha waves are one of the categories of Brainwaves